Wendye.wagner@aol.com

 AKC LITTER #:

-The Surety of Action deposit received by Seller in the amount of $300.00 is non-refundable if Purchaser voids this contract after the agreed days to purchase the puppy.
+The Surety of Action deposit received by Seller is non-refundable if Purchaser voids this contract after the agreed days to purchase the puppy.

 In the event the puppy is diagnosed with any genetic faults or develops a serious sickness while in the care of the breeder for the agreed upon days, the purchaser has the option to void the sale and receive his/her full deposit back.
 The Seller also has the option to void this sale if the above-stated problems occur while in the care of Seller and will give full deposit back to Purchaser.